BenjaminWills/programming-notes/Palantir/Foundry.md

 why should we use this?

-- has `200+` data connectors and `automated pipeline generation`
+- Has `200+` data connectors and `automated pipeline generation`
-- collaboration across skillsets with both `code` and `no-code` pipeline building
+- Collaboration across skillsets with both `code` and `no-code` pipeline building
-- automates governance workflows with `data lineage`, `embedded data health checks` and `integrated granular security`
+- Automates governance workflows with `data lineage`, `embedded data health checks` and `integrated granular security`
-- allows for economies of scale with `auto scaling cloud compute` with `UI's` for less technically experienced folk
+- Allows for economies of scale with `auto scaling cloud compute` with `UI's` for less technically experienced folk
+- Easy to manage and add to the workflow as all of the resources are on the `Ontology`
+- Foundary is mega `secure` offering features such as:
+  - Encryption in transit and at rest
+  - Data security controls i.e `roles` and `granular permissions`
+  - Data privacy features i.e `aggregation`, `anonymisation`
+  - `Certifications` for certain services